Skip to content

 • Stress can trigger seizures in people with epilepsy

-• Alcohol-related seizures usually occur when alcohol is consumed in large quantities over a short period of time or during withdrawals, which can be up to 72 hours after drinking.
+• Alcohol-related seizures usually occur when a large amount is consumed within a short period of time or during withdrawals, which can be up to 72 hours after drinking

-• Among women of child-bearing age who have epilepsy, almost half experience increased seizures around their period
+• Among women of childbearing age who have epilepsy, nearly half experience increased seizures around the time of their period

-• Specific foods, excess caffeine, or other products that may aggravate seizures
+• Specific foods, excess caffeine, or other products that may make seizures worse

 • Use of certain medications